Geodesic fields for Pontryagin type $C^0$-Finsler manifolds: Introduction

+\end{enumerate} It is important to observe that minimizing paths of Items (3) and (4) were calculated originally in \cite{Gribanova}, but we use only $\mathcal E$ in this work.

-$C^0$-Finsler geometry is much less developed than Finsler geometry, mainly due to the lack of a model theory (like Riemannian geometry) to follow and the impossibility to use the differential calculus directly on a $C^0$-Finsler structure.
-In \cites{Fukuoka-Setti, Setti} the authors consider a $C^0$-Finsler structure $F$ and create a one-parameter family of Finsler structures $(F_\varepsilon)_{\varepsilon \in (0,1)}$ that converges uniformly to $F$ on compact subsets of $TM$.
+A relevant question is what happens if we drop the horizontal smoothness of a $C^0$-Finsler structure.
+In this case the theory is much less developed due to the lack of a model theory (like Riemannian geometry) and also due to the lack of tools in order to study variational problems in detail.
+In \cite{Fukuoka-Setti, Setti} the authors consider a general $C^0$-Finsler structure $F$ and create a one-parameter family of Finsler structures $(F_\varepsilon)_{\varepsilon \in (0,1)}$ that converges uniformly to $F$ on compact subsets of $TM$.
 This smoothing works properly on Finsler structures $F$, that is, several connections of Finsler geometry and the flag curvatures of $(M,F_\varepsilon)$ converges uniformly on compact subsets to the respective objects of $(M,F)$.

-The present work is another effort to create a systematic tool in order to study $C^0$-Finsler manifolds.
-We present the Pontryagin type $C^0$-Finsler structures, which are structures that satisfy the minimum requirements of Pontryagin's maximum principle (PMP) for the problem of minimizing paths.
-It is developed through the Hamiltonian formalism and as a result we obtain Hamiltonian fields on $T^\ast M$.
-When submitting such vector fields to the condition of PMP, we obtain the extended geodesic field $\mathcal E$ on $T^\ast M \backslash 0$, which is a generalization of the geodesic spray of Finsler geometry.
-We show through examples that $\mathcal E$ isn't just a theoretical object.
-It allows us to calculate geodesics in specific cases even when $\mathcal E$ isn't a vector field (see Subsection \ref{A non-strictly convex case}).
-We also show an instance where the geodesics of $M$ are faithfully represented by a locally Lipschitz vector field $\mathcal E$ but they can't be represented by a locally Lipschitz vector field on $TM \backslash 0$ (see Subsection \ref{A strongly convex example}).

-The study of geometry through Hamiltonian formalism, Legendre transformation and PMP allowed us to tackle more general problems, as well as to see classical problems in a new perspective (see for instance \cite{Agrachev-Barilari-Rizzi}, \cite{Agrachev-Gamkrelidze-feedback-1}, \cite{Agrachev-Barilari-Boscain}, \cite{Barilari-Boscain}, \cite{Gribanova}, \cite{Lee-displacement}, \cite{MatveevTroyanov} and \cite{Ohta-Hamiltonian} among many other works).
-This work has several similarities with \cite{Agrachev-Barilari-Boscain}.
-There the geodesics of a sub-riemannian manifold can't be represented naturally in $TM$ through a geodesic field because there are vectors which aren't horizontal.
-In order to overcome this shortcoming, the problem is represented by a vector field on $T^\ast M$ using PMP and Hamiltonian formalism.
-This is enough to represent normal and abnormal extremals.
-The present work follows the same philosophy although there are differences in the technical part.
-Another contribution of this work is the use of convex analysis for this kind of problem.
+The variation of the velocity of geodesics in the example $(M_1,F_1)$ of Subsection \ref{A non-strictly convex case} is discrete and the corresponding variation in a Finsler manifold $(M_2,F_2)$ is smooth.
+If we consider the $C^0$-Finsler manifold $(M_1\times M_2,F_1 + F_2)$, where $(F_1+ F_2)((x_1,x_2),(y_1,y_2))=F_1(x_1,y_1) + F_2(x_2,y_2)$, then discrete and continuous dynamics takes place in the same space naturally.
+Eventually this type of feature of $C^0$-Finsler manifolds can be interesting in order to represent some dynamical systems.

 In differential geometry, it is usual to use the term differentiable and smooth for something of class $C^\infty$.
 In this work, the term smooth stands for $C^\infty$ and the term differentiable has the usual meaning, that is, its variation can be locally approximated by a linear map in coordinate systems.
 We make this distinction because we deal with several non-smooth maps.
 The exception applies to the terms like differentiable manifold, differentiable structure, etc, because they are widely used.
 Differentiable manifolds will be always of class $C^\infty$.